izikeros/blog/content/posts/notes/markmap_in_pelican_mm_files_mindmap.md

   - markmap
   - pelican
 Title: Using Markmap Mindmap Diagrams in Pelican Blog
+Prompt: How to embed markmap mindmap (javascript library) in pelican blog post written in markdown?
 ---
 Embedding a markmap mindmap in a Pelican blog post written in Markdown requires a few steps:

 1. Install the markmap library by running `npm install -g markmap` in your command line.